Biomathsys/DPM-SAU-in-HSA-nose/README.md

 - **number_12** the analysis of the community based on the pooled approaches

-- **number_13** the analysis of the community based on the integrated approaches while we have media SNM, exchnage, COMPM
+- **number_13** the analysis of the community based on the integrated approaches while we have media SNM3, exchange, COMPM

-- **number_14** the analysis of the community based on the shuttle approaches while we have media SNM, exchnage, COMPM (shuttle environmnet was considered as all 111 totall exchnage reactions)- linear combination of objective function was implemened.
+- **number_14** the analysis of the community based on the shuttle approaches while we have media SNM3, exchange, COMPM (shuttle environment was considered as all 111 total exchange reactions)- linear combination of the objective function was implemented.

-- **number_16** the analysis of the community based on the shuttle approaches while we have media SNM, exchnage, COMPM (shuttle environmnet was considered as all 111 totall exchnage reactions)- convex combination of objctive function was implemened.
+- **number_16** the analysis of the community based on the shuttle approaches while we have media SNM3, exchange, COMPM (shuttle environment was considered as all 111 total exchange reactions)- the convex combination of the objective function was implemented.

-- **number_18** the analysis of the community based on the shuttle approaches while we have media SNM, exchnage, COMPM (shuttle environmnet was considered as all uptake and secreted metabolites)- linear combination of objective function and convex combintion were implemened.
+- **number_18** the analysis of the community based on the shuttle approaches while we have media SNM3, exchange, COMPM (shuttle environment was considered as all uptake and secreted metabolites)- linear combination of the objective function and convex combination were implemented.

 - **numbers_20-21-22-23-24-25** computing the COOPM media in different scenarios and the analysis of the community in COOPM in all different conditions.